Model

 Zyphra is excited to release Zyda2, a 5-trillion token dataset composed of filtered and cross-deduplicated DCLM, FineWeb-Edu, Zyda-1, and Dolma v1.7's Common Crawl portion.
 Leveraging NVIDIA NeMo Curator, we've dramatically accelerated data processing from 3 weeks to 2 days while reducing costs.
 Zyda-2 powers our Zamba2 series, pushing the boundaries of small-LLM performance and reinforcing Zyphra's position at the forefront of efficient, high-performance language model development.

-At Zyphra, one of our key priorities is producing the highest-quality and most efficient models for a given parameter budget, with a special focus on small, highly powerful models which can automate many tasks extremely cheaply and be utilized on consumer and edge devices.
+At Zyphra, one of our key priorities is producing the highest-quality and most efficient models for a given parameter budget.
 This has driven our innovations in model architecture and also necessitates a focus on constructing strong pretraining and annealing datasets.

 Our general approach is to first collect strong open-source datasets (like Dolma, FineWeb, and DCLM), then remove duplicates and aggressively filter them to obtain the highest-quality subset that meets our training budget.
 Our first dataset was Zyda-1 used to train Zamba-7B, which was a dataset composed of 1.3T tokens outperforming all open major language modeling datasets at the time, such as Dolma-1.6, FineWeb, and RefinedWeb.
 For this dataset, we constructed our own data processing pipeline which is open-sourced in the Zyda-processing library which entirely relies on CPU compute for both deduplication and filtering steps.